-Petroleum production costs totaled US\$2.60 million, around 20% lower than same period last year of US\$3.23 million.
-These costs include among others, charges for FPSO, field / platform operations costs, management and technical fees.
+Petroleum production costs at the end of the nine-month period, which totaled to US\$3.40 million, decreased by US\$1.67 million or 33% for the same period last year.
+These costs mainly include floating, production, storage and offloading (FPSO) charges, field/platform operation costs, management and technical fees.

-Depletion, depreciation and amortization decreased by 1% mainly due to lower depletable cost as compared to the previous period.
+Depletion, depreciation and amortization decreased by 5% mainly due to lower depletion cost as compared to the previous nine-month period.